 Members - name of organization or agency, its delegate and contact person (as applicable); and

 Interest Category of each member.

+A public roster of company names is at www.mtconnect.org and maintained by the Secretariat.
+A member may request that their company name be suppressed from the public roster by submitting a written request to the Secretariat.

 2.4 Interest Categories